purescripters/purescript-phantom/README.md

 ## Tests

+Assuming you have purescript and phantomjs installed, run the following in the project root...

+`PHANTOM_TEST_PATH=$(pwd) pulp test --runtime phantomjs`

+Or if you're using [phantomjs-prebuilt](https://www.npmjs.com/package/phantomjs-prebuilt)...

+`PHANTOM_TEST_PATH=$(pwd) pulp test --runtime ./node_modules/.bin/phantomjs`

-To run the tests, you'll need the [purescript-docker image](https://github.com/Risto-Stevcev/purescript-docker).
-Follow the instructions in the comments of `test.sh` to get a working container.
-You can then run the tests inside of the container by running `./test.sh`, which will run `pulp --watch test` inside the container.
+You can also run the tests, in the [purescript-docker image](https://github.com/Risto-Stevcev/purescript-docker).
+If you're using docker, follow the instructions in the comments of `test.sh` to get a working container.
+You can then run the tests inside of the container by running `./test.sh` on the host, which will run `pulp --watch test` inside the container.

 ## Examples